damogranlabs/VS-Code-STM32-IDE/README.md

 ## Debug
-Two launch (debug) configurations are currently implemented automatically in 'launch.json': debug embedded project and selected python
+Two launch (debug) configurations are currently automatically implemented in 'launch.json': *debug embedded project* and *debug selected python file*.
-Press F5 and debug code (download code, reset and stop CPU is performed).
-This functions are currently supported:
+Just press F5 and debug code (download code, reset and stop CPU is performed on *debug embedded project*).

+This debug features are currently supported:
 * run/stop
 * step
 * set/delete breakpoints (only in STOP state)